LoupVaillant/Monocypher/README.md

 Customisation
 -------------

-For simplicity, compactness, and performance reasons, Monocypher signatures default to EdDSA with curve25519 and Blake2b.
-This is different from the more mainstream Ed25519, which uses SHA-512 instead.

-If you need Ed25519 compatibility, you must do the following:

-- Compile Monocypher.c with option -DED25519_SHA512.
+Monocypher has two preprocessor flags: `ED25519_SHA512` and `BLAKE2_NO_UNROLLING`, which are activated by compiling monocypher.c with the options `-DED25519_SHA512` and `-DBLAKE2_NO_UNROLLING` respectively.

+The `-DED25519_SHA512` option is a compatibility feature for public key signatures.
+The default is EdDSA with Curve25519 and Blake2b.
-- Link the final program with a suitable SHA-512 implementation.
+Activating the option replaces it by Ed25519 (EdDSA with Curve25519 and SHA-512).
+When this option is activated, you will need to link the final program with a suitable SHA-512 implementation.
 You can use the `sha512.c` and `sha512.h` files provided in `src/optional`.

-Note that even though the default hash (Blake2b) is not "standard", you can still upgrade to faster implementations if you really need to.
-The Donna implementations of ed25519 for instance can use a custom hash —one test does just that.
+The `-DBLAKE2_NO_UNROLLING` option is a performance tweak.
+By default, Monocypher unrolls the Blake2b inner loop, because it is over 25% faster on modern processors.
+On some embedded processors however, unrolling the loop makes it _slower_ (the unrolled loop is 5KB bigger, and may strain the instruction cache).
+If you're using an embedded platform, try this option.
+The binary will be smaller, perhaps even faster.

 Contributor notes